 This figure will be less than your total appointments.
 Some patients will have seen you two or more times.

 Having trouble finding a report in your EHR that shows you unique patients?
-We can do it for you.
+The meddkit team can do it for you.
 Or, you can export the data yourself and open it with Excel.

 Find an empty space in the file and enter the formula below.
 It assumes that your patient identifiers are in column “B”.
 Change the references if they are not.